IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

 This document describes how to contribute an app to CasaOS AppStore.

+**IMPORTANT**: Your PR must be *well tested* on your own CasaOS first.
+This is the mandatory first step for your submission.

 ## Submit Process

 App submission should be done via Pull Request.
 Fork this repository and prepare the app per guidelines below.